 What Causes Pain During Overhead Movements?

-Shoulder injury can occur to anyone at any time, but some individuals are at a greater risk of injuring their shoulders than others.
-People who throw overhead frequently are using the joint in such a way that can wear down the rotator cuff muscles.
-Throwing uses almost all of the muscles in the joint, because it’s moving the arm in almost all of the ways it can possibly move therefore activating and engaging many different muscles and tendons.
+A shoulder injury can occur to anyone at any time, but some individuals are at a greater risk of injuring their shoulders than others.
+People who throw objects overhead frequently, such as athletes, are using the joint in such a way that can wear down the rotator cuff muscles.
+Throwing uses almost all of the muscles in the joint because it’s moving the arm in almost all of the ways it can possibly move therefore activating and engaging many different muscles and tendons.

 Some conditions that may contribute to pain during overarm movements are: